danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/12 Troubleshooting query performance in Azure Database for MySQL Single Server/readme.md

    As *possible_keys* is also null, you can tell there is no index that can help the query

-   The query has a simple conditin in the WHERE clause to filter by *to_date*
+   The query has a simple condition in the WHERE clause to filter by *to_date*

    Review the indexes for *salaries* by executing: